|Nutrition Facts (per serving)|

 In the Canary Islands, mojos or sauces are made with vinegar and oil and served cold, as an accompaniment to potatoes, meat, and fish.
 These mojos can be red or green and sometimes spicy, as is the mojo picon.
 Serve this sauce as canarios do - to accompany a meal, or serve it as a tapa with home-fried potatoes or patatas arrugadas — wrinkled potatoes.

-- 4 dried red peppers (bell or any other non-spicy red pepper)
+4 dried red peppers (bell or any other non-spicy red pepper)

-- 1/4 teaspoon ground cumin
+1/4 teaspoon ground cumin

-- 2 teaspoon red pepper flakes
+2 teaspoons red pepper flakes

-- 1/2 teaspoon coarse salt
+1/2 teaspoon kosher salt

-- 1/4 cup (approximately) water (or chicken broth)
+1/4 cup water (or chicken broth)

-- Spanish sherry vinegar to taste
+Spanish sherry vinegar, to taste

 While blending, drizzle in olive oil gradually.
-Alternately add small pieces of the bread and small amounts of water or broth until the sauce is thick, but not as thick as a paste.
-Add 1-2 teaspoon vinegar or more, according to your taste.
+Alternately add small pieces of bread and small amounts of water or broth until sauce is thick, but not as thick as a paste.
+Add 1 to 2 teaspoons of vinegar or more, according to your taste.

 If you will not use sauce the same day, store in a glass jar, (such as jars made for canning), then cover sauce with olive oil, seal tightly, and refrigerate.